 The Wansview Q5 is a Wi-Fi-enabled live IP camera with 1080P HD picture that is advertised to suit a whole host of purposes, such as a baby, pet or nanny cam.
 There is a motion detector with a built-in microphone, 2-way audio, and night vision, plus the system works with Alexa to offer voice command and storage is through the Cloud.
 There are 4 different IR LEDs that offer images even in complete darkness for up to 5 meters without light pollution.
-However, the Wansview Q5 is only compatible with 2.4G Wi-Fi, so 5G users may be disappointed.
+However, the Wansview Q5 is only compatible with 2.4G Wi-Fi, so 5G users may want to consider a different product.

 - Best for advanced AI tech

-The ZOSI C190 Wireless Outdoor Security Camera is one smart camera offering two-way audio, motion alerts, smart 12-piece light and 85 dB alarms, and color night vision for up to 80 feet.
-This camera does require connecting to the power supply, but features an IP67 Waterproof design with either a wired or wireless option with additional SD Card Storage.
+The ZOSI C190 Wireless Outdoor Security Camera is one smart camera offering two-way audio, motion alerts, smart 12-piece lights, a high-pitch 85 dB alarm, and color night vision for up to 80 feet.
+This camera does require connecting to the power supply, but features an IP67 Waterproof design and supports SD Card Storage.
 Most impressively, Zosi features smart technology that utilizes AI for human detection.
 That means your camera can recognize body shapes and face patterns, triggering automatic motion alerts when necessary, so you don’t get bogged down by animals, leaves, or birds.
 However, this camera does not support 5g WiFi.